Senate Bill 978:

 AB 481 was authored by Assemblymember David Chiu (D-San Francisco) to address the funding, acquisition, and use of Military Equipment by law enforcement agencies.
 The Assembly Bill creates more transparency, oversight, and accountability in the use and acquisition of police equipment which qualifies by definition as Military Equipment.
 On September 30, 2021, Governor Newsom signed AB 481 into law.
 AB 481 requires each law enforcement agency’s governing body to adopt a written military equipment use policy by ordinance in a public forum.
 Action to commence this mandate must be initiated by May 1, 2022.

-For questions about our SB978 or AB481 compliance documents, please contact:
+For questions about any of our compliance documents including SB978 or AB481, please contact:

 Huntington Park Police Department